Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 ## 3. Create a new Application

-This Application will be used by your Reactor to grant the injected `bt` [npm module](https://www.npmjs.com/package/@basis-theory/basis-theory-js) instance access to create new `pci` classification tokens.
+This Application will be used by your Reactor to grant the injected `bt` [npm module](https://www.npmjs.com/package/@basis-theory/basis-theory-js) instance access to create new tokens in the `/pci/` container.

 Create a new Application with the following settings: